adam2392/adam2392.github.io.old/content/blog/personal/Personal Goals - 2021.md

 was even born.
 It is a flaw in how we are taught history, and a flaw in our society.
 With the poor pandemic response, and racial problems of the USA, it is apparent that voting strong local public officials that are knowledgeable, scientifically driven and socially aware is more important then we realize.
-I'm glad that I was able to at least do a bit more research in my local, state and federal elections then I normally would in the hope that I become a responsible and socially aware voter beyond just this year.
+Going to be on the lookout for more ways I can actively, or passively help as time progresses.
+I'm glad that I was also able to at least do a bit more research in my local, state and federal elections then I normally would in the hope that I become a responsible and socially aware voter beyond just this year.
 A side effect of the pandemic actually made me do more reading and research into climate change and being a "green citizen".
 It